 Key Ingredients and Substitutions

-- Mashed sweet potato: adds natural sweetness and moisture to these healthy flourless sweet potato brownies, giving them a fudgy texture that's hard to resist.
+- Mashed sweet potato adds natural sweetness and moisture to these healthy flourless sweet potato brownies, giving them a fudgy texture that's hard to resist.
 Swap for canned sweet potato purée (unseasoned) or canned pumpkin.

-See recipe card for all ingredients and quantities.
+See recipe card below for all ingredients and quantities.

 For nut-free brownies substitute with tahini or sunflower seed butter in place of nut butter.